KYVENetwork/docs/adding-data/index.md

 vi package.json
 ```

-Update the name and version to fit your chain.
+Update the name and version to fit your integration/runtime.

 So for example: